mhernan88/od-toolbelt/README.md

 The first step is to get some bounding box predictions to process.
 All bounding boxes must be measured in relative coordinates (i.e. scaled from 0 to 1).
 In this example, we will be creating four bounding boxes.
+Note that all labels have already been encoded.
 ```python
 import numpy as np
 boxes = np.array((